fico-xpress/vdl-custom-extensions/README.md

 #### Extensions Usage

-The <code>dist/client_resources/includes</code> directory contains the custom extension source.
-Use <code><vdl-include src="vdlx-extension-name.vdl"/></code> where <code>extension-name</code> is one of these custom extensions to include in your view.
+The `dist/client_resources/includes` directory contains the custom extension source.
+Use `<vdl-include src="vdlx-extension-name.vdl"/>` where `extension-name` is one of these custom extensions to include in your view.
 The relevant tag will then be usable within your app.

 #### Current Extensions